day8/re-frame-10x/README.md

 And why?
 Invariably, it is data which fuels your debugging investigation, confirming your current hypothesis, or not.

-And when you write your unittests, you represent your expections as what?
+And when you write your unit tests, you represent your expections as what?
 Code is proved correct by the data it produces.

 So, for debugging and understanding activities, "more data, more easily" is winning.
 If